fetchbytescom/docs/README.md

 ## Debugging

 Enabling session debugging can be useful while developing your code.
-When it is on, each result will have additional fields: `debugLog` — an array of debug messages and browser console logs, and `debugScreenshot`—a binary buffer with the current page screenshot.
+When it is on, each result will have additional fields: `debugLog` — an array of debug messages and browser console logs, and `debugScreenshot` — a base64 ecoded png file with the current page screenshot.

 Additionally, any executed action will contain a `debugScreenshot` of the current page after executing the action.